Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **Yes, it's really hard**.
 It can take months and hundreds of applications.[^0] It's one of the hardest parts of [moving to Berlin](/guides/moving-to-berlin).
 You might need to live in temporary places until you find a home.

 If you are not in Berlin yet, it's almost impossible.
-You must get [short-term housing](#short-term-housing), move to Berlin, then look for a better place.
+Get [short-term housing](#short-term-housing), move to Berlin, then look for a better place.

 **[Your housing options ↓](#your-housing-options)**